Programs & Products

 I have a Pre-K child who is ready to practice writing lowercase letters.
 Which products can I use to teach her lowercase letters without overwhelming her with the kindergarten workbook?

-A Pre-K student may not be developmentally mature in her fine motor control to write lowercase letters in the gray boxes or on the Double Lines in the Letters and Numbers for Me kindergarten workbook.
+A Pre-K student may not be developmentally mature in her fine motor control to write lowercase letters in the gray boxes or on the Double Lines in the Letters and Numbers for Me kindergarten student edition.
 Try using the Blackboard with Double Lines as an alternative at this time.
 The lines on the Blackboard are two and a half inches apart, so there is plenty of room for writing.
 She can use the Wet-Dry-Method on this blackboard successfully to learn the lowercase letter formations in her name.
-Then, she can start the kindergarten workbook when she is developmentally ready.
+Then, she can start the kindergarten student edition when she is developmentally ready.

 I have a four-year-old daughter with developmental delays who has trouble with holding a writing utensil properly.
 How do I begin to help her?